Performance of the agricultural sector

 There is increasing interest in the efficiency with which resources are used .
 In order to become more sustainable, an economy would need to decouple economic growth from resource use and its environmental impact.

-Some indication of the resource performance of agriculture can be derived, however, from the EAA by looking at trends in the ‘volumes’ of outputs generated and of the goods and services used up or ‘consumed’ as inputs in the production process.
+Some indication of the resource performance of agriculture can be derived from the EAA by looking at trends in the ‘volumes’ of outputs generated and of the goods and services used as inputs in the production process.
 These volumes come from a decomposition of the values into price and volume components.
 These implicit volumes are not quantities; they are not measured in terms of kilograms or tonnes.
 They are termed ‘volumes’ because they capture not only changes related to quantity but also to quality as well as composition, which is important to bear in mind.
 As indices, they provide an overview of the trends in the volumes of inputs and outputs, which can be used for some productivity and performance measures.

 Rising output volume of agricultural industry but with rising volume of input goods and services as a whole